Whisper Smarter, not Harder: Adversarial Attack on Partial Suppression: Setup

 \subsection{Methodology}

-In the following experiments, we compare the results from the \code{small.en} (``small") and \code{tiny.en} (``tiny") models of Whisper, as well as the baseline performance on the same sizes of models (``base small" and ``base tiny") using random attack snippets.
+In the following experiments, we compare the results from the \code{small.en} ("small") and \code{tiny.en} ("tiny") models of Whisper, as well as the baseline performance on the same sizes of models ("baseline small" and "baseline tiny") using random attack snippets.
 All training hyperparameters used can be found in Appendix \ref{hyper} and details of the training setup and hardware in Appendix \ref{datahard}.